weareopensource/Angular/README.md

 Before running the tests make sure you are serving the app via `ng serve`.

 ## Contributing
 We welcome pull requests from the community!
-Simple as
+Want to contribute ?
+It's simple as
   * Forking the repository
   * Making a PR